 We are proud to offer two levels of Council membership: Voting and Associate Membership.

-- Organized as a tax exempt legal entity in good standing with the IRS and the state of incorporation, or in the case of corporate giving programs, the corporation is a legal entity in good standing with the IRS and state of incorporation.
-U.S.-based organizations only.
+- The applicant must be organized as a tax exempt legal entity in good standing with the IRS and the state of incorporation, or in the case of corporate giving programs, the corporation is a legal entity in good standing with the IRS and state of incorporation.

-- Governed by a board of directors or trustees.
+- The applicant is governed by a board of directors or trustees.

-- "Charitable support" is defined as grants, donations and investments in support of the charitable activities of one or more other organizations.
-Private operating foundations as defined in section 4942(j)(3) of the Internal Revenue Code, meet the "charitable support" requirement if the requirements in section 4942(j)(3) are met.
+- Charitable support is a primary activity.
+“Charitable support” is defined as grants, donations and investments in support of the charitable activities of one or more other organizations.
+Private operating foundations as defined in section 4942(j)(3) of the Internal Revenue Code, meet the “charitable support” requirement if the requirements in section 4942(j)(3) are met.

 - Financial and investment advisers, family offices, banks and trust companies that serve the philanthropic sector